 Advanced Placement (AP)

-Advanced Placement (AP) courses are postsecondary-level classes which are provided at high school in the course of a regular school day.
+Advanced Placement (AP) courses are postsecondary-level classes that are provided at high school in the course of a regular school day.
 Many colleges and universities award either course credit or possibly exemption from certain required coursework.
-Not all postsecondary institutions honor AP exam credit, however, each college or university has its own standards by which it weights AP coursework taken in high school.
+Not all post-secondary institutions honor AP exam credit, however, each college or university has its own standards by which it weights AP coursework taken in high school.
 Students are advised to check with the respective institution for details on its AP course and exam policies.
-AP examinations are conducted in May of each year, and students who take AP exams are responsible for paying AP examination fees (approximately $85 per exam) unless Georgia State legislature provides funding.
+AP examinations are conducted in May of each year, and students who take AP exams are responsible for paying AP examination fees.
+Unless the Georgia State legislature provides funding.
 For more information.

 International Baccalaureate (IB)

-Dual Enrollment is for students at eligible high schools that wish to take college level coursework for credit towards both high school and college graduation requirements.
+Dual Enrollment is for students at eligible high schools that wish to take college-level coursework for credit toward both high school and college graduation requirements.
 Georgia’s dual enrollment program is available to any Georgia student in grades 9-12 enrolled in a public school, private school, or home-study program operated pursuant to O.C.G.A.
 20-2-690 in Georgia.
 Students must apply and be accepted to a participating postsecondary institution.
 For more information on dual enrollment visit GAfutures.org and https://www.forsyth.k12.ga.us/dualenrollment.

 Career, Technical and Agriculture Education (CTAE) PathwaysCareer Pathways are state-approved career enhancement programs defined as a coherent, articulated sequence of rigorous academic and career-related courses starting in the ninth grade and leading to an associate degree, and/or an industry-recognized certificate or licensure, and/or a baccalaureate degree and beyond.
 Career, Technical, and Agricultural Education (CTAE) provides students with the opportunity to select at least three sequenced courses in a career pathway.
 Georgia’s Career Clusters allow students to choose an area of interest in high school from the 17 clusters listed below.
 Students take classes tailored to their cluster, which helps them navigate their way to greater success – no matter what they choose to do after high school graduation.
 Each cluster will include multiple career pathways.
 The aim of the program is to show students the relevance of what they’re learning in the classroom, whether they want to attend a two-year college, a four-year university or go straight into the world of work.
 Students will begin to learn about potential careers in elementary and middle school so that they are ready to choose a pathway once they reach high school.
 Georgia’s initiative is based on the National Career Cluster Model.